soorajpazeekal/Data-Engineering-Projects-basic/ETL-With-Postgresql/readme.md

 - Reading from file system [https://s3.amazonaws.com/tripdata/index.html]
 - Pre-processing and compressing with spark-python (Pyspark)
 - Writting to postgresql database [aws rds]
-- Workflow and pipeline management with airflow standalone
+- Workflow and pipeline management with airflow
 - Visualization with streamlit [Direct sql query]
-- Deployment with Docker [Not included now!]
+- Deployment with Docker

 ## Installation